Bring the flavors of the Hawaiian islands to your table with these tasty grilled mint and honey Hawaiian shrimp skewers.

-If you’re not sure how to cut and core a pineapple you can learn easily enough through this video.
+If you’re not sure how to cut and core a pineapple you can learn easily enough.

 Pair it with Asian marinated shrimp and you will think you were at a Hawaiian luau.
 Delicious!

-For this recipe I marinated the shrimp in soy sauce, lime juice, freshly grated ginger and garlic for about 20 minutes.
+Marinate.
+Mix together the soy sauce, lime juice, freshly grated ginger and garlic and marinate the shrimp for about 20 minutes.

 My husband was in heaven.
 I think the best part of the meal was the pineapple although all the shrimp disappeared too.